brenem/aoc-project/README.md

 You can also use the command palette to run these commands.

 ### Working with Samples

-You can create a `sample.txt` file in the day's folder to test your solution with example data.
+A `sample.txt` file is created for you in the day's folder.
+You can use this file to test your solution with example data.
 -   Use **CodeLens** to "Run (Sample)" or "Debug (Sample)" using this file.

 ### Puzzle View